EndPointCorp/end-point-blog/2021/12/responsive-website-with-tailwindcss.md

 // production build because it does not know that the component is using it.
 ```

-## DRYing it up
+### DRYing it up

-Suppose we have two cards on the page and their appearance should look consistent; in the traditional CSS approach, both these two cards will just have the `.card` CSS class, and the same styles would be applied to both of them.
-In Tailwind, however, it does not make sense to be repeating 7, 8 different class names on both HTML elements on the page.
+Suppose we have two cards on the page and we want their appearance to be consistent.
+In the traditional CSS approach, both these two cards will just have the `.card` CSS class, and the same styles would be applied to both of them.
+In Tailwind we can't do that, however, and it doesn't make sense to be repeating 7 or 8 or more different class names on both HTML elements on the page.

 ```react
 const AppButton = () => (
   <button className='py-2 px-4 font-semibold rounded-lg shadow-md'>